openedx/edx-documentation/en_us/developers/source/accessibility.rst

 * Can a user focus on and interact with your widget using the keyboard alone?

-* When the state or some other property of your widget changes, are those changes conveyed to users of assistive technology using aria-attributes?
+* When the state or some other property of your widget changes, are those changes conveyed using ARIA attributes to users of assistive technology?

 .. note:: Adding an ARIA ``role`` overrides the native role semantics reported